Facebook Tracking Pixel

 Implementing individual fixes on your website

 While auditing and testing is great for identifying inaccessibility, it can’t fix the problems for you.
-For this you will need to go in and use the data provided by manual or automated accessibility tests to start updating your website in line with Italian EAA regulations.
+For this you will need to go in and use the data provided by accessibility tests to start updating your website in line with Italian EAA regulations.
 This will help to ensure your business is European Accessibility Act compliant and avoid any of the potential negative consequences associated with non-compliance.

 If you are looking for a quick and easy way to implement fixes, be sure to check out our EAA compliance checklist.